bproai/pieverse-desktop/Business Plan/business-plan.md

 ### Long-Term Roadmap (24-36+ months)

 #### Performance Optimization System
-PiEVerse will evolve to monitor and enhance human performance in high-demand domains:
+PieVerse will evolve to monitor and enhance human performance in high-demand domains:

 - **Biometric Integration**: Connection with wearable devices to track physical and mental states:
   - Heart rate variability and stress indicators